 Algorithm S_0 is not a correct synchronous approximation algorithm, however, for as stated, it never terminates.
 We modify S_0 to obtain a terminating algorithm, S, as follows.
 At the first round, each nonfaulty process uses the range of all the values it has received at that round to compute a round number at which it is sure that the values of any two nonfaulty processes will be at most ε apart.
 Each process can do this because it knows the value of ε , the guaranteed rate of convergence and furthermore, it knows that the range of values it receives on the first round includes the initial values of all nonfaulty processes.
+The total number of rounds that must be executed (including the first round) is given by $\lceil \log_e(\delta(V)/\epsilon) \rceil$, where V is the multiset of values received in the first round, and c = c(n - 2t, t).

 In general, different processes might compute different round numbers.
 Any process that reaches its computed round simply halts, and sends its value out with a special "halting" tag.
-When any process, say p, receives a value with a "halting" tag, it knows to use the enclosed value not only for the designated round, but also for all future rounds (until p itself decides to halt, based on p's own computed round number).
+When any process, say p, receives a value with a halting tag, it knows to use the enclosed value not only for the designated round, but also for all future rounds (until p itself decides to halt, based on p's own computed round number).
 Although nonfaulty processes might compute different round numbers, it is clear that the smallest such estimate is correct.
 Thus, at the time the first nonfaulty process halts, the range is already sufficiently small.
 At subsequent rounds, the range of values of nonfaulty processes is never increased, although we can no longer guarantee that it decreases.
 The following lemma makes these ideas more precise.

-Lemma 8: Assume that $n \ge 3t + 1$.
+Lemma 7 Assume that $n \ge 3t+1$.
 Let T be a set of processes, with $|T| \ge n-t$.
 Let h be a positive integer.
 Let U and U' be the multisets of values of processes in T, immediately before and after round h, respectively, in a particular T-computation of S. Then $\rho(U') \subseteq \rho(U)$.

-Proof: Let p be an arbitrary process in T. Let v and v' be the values held by p immediately before and after round h, respectively.
+Proof - Let p be an arbitrary process in T. Let v and v' be the values held by p immediately before and after round h, respectively.
 It suffices, since p is arbitrary, to show that $v' \in \rho(U)$.
 If p has terminated prior to the start of round h, then $v' = v \in \rho(U)$.
 If p has not halted prior to the start of round h, then let V be the multiset of values received by p in round h.
-Then V and U satisfy the hypotheses of Lemma 4, and since $v' = f_S(V)$, it follows that $v' \in \rho(U)$. \Box
+Then V and U satisfy the hypotheses of Lemma 4, and since $v' = f{\ell,\ell}(V)$, it follows that $v' \in \rho(U)$.

-It is now easy to see that S is a correct synchronous approximation algorithm.
+Algorithm S is summarized in Figure 1.
+To show that S is a correct synchronous approximation algorithm, we must show that all processes terminate, and that the agreement and validity conditions are satisfied.
 It is clear that all processes terminate.
 Consider the agreement property.
-At the first round at which some process halts, it is already the case that all nonfaulty processes' values are within ε of each other.
-By Lemma 8, this diameter never increases at subsequent rounds, so the final values of all the nonfaulty processes are also within ε of each other.
-The validity property also follows from repeated application of Lemma 8.
-This completes the proof of Theorem 6.
+At the first round at which some nonfaulty process halts, it is already the case that all nonfaulty processes' values are within ε of each other.
+By Lemma 7, this diameter never increases at subsequent rounds, so the final values of all the nonfaulty processes are also within ε of each other.
+The validity property also follows from repeated application of Lemma 7.
+This completes the proof of Theorem 1.